deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

 <p><a href="../../en/donate" class="cta-button">Donate to Delta Chat app developments (Libera, BTC, IBAN, OC)</a></p>

+## Nothing like in-person cross-project gatherings: DIFF!

-Last but not least, if you are interested in more technical details and want to engage with our various contributor teams and communities, the place to be is [DIFF in the Black Forest starting this weekend](https://delta.chat/en/2025-05-12-diff-invitation) or, else, for now, sorting your way through our development repositories.
+Last but not least, if you are interested in more technical details and want to engage with our various contributor teams and communities, the place to be is [DIFF in the Black Forest starting this weekend](https://delta.chat/en/2025-05-12-diff-invitation) or, else, for now, sorting your way through our development repositories and the twisted maze of community and contributor chat groups :)